socialdept/signal/README.md

 # Signal

-**Laravel package for building Signals that respond to AT Protocol Jetstream events**
+**Laravel package for building Signals that respond to AT Protocol events**

-Signal provides a clean, Laravel-style interface for consuming real-time events from the AT Protocol firehose (Jetstream).
-Build reactive applications that respond to posts, likes, follows, and other social interactions on the AT Protocol network.
+Signal provides a clean, Laravel-style interface for consuming real-time events from the AT Protocol.
+Supports both **Jetstream** (simplified JSON events) and **Firehose** (raw CBOR/CAR format) for maximum flexibility.
+Build reactive applications, AppViews, and custom indexers that respond to posts, likes, follows, and other social interactions on the AT Protocol network.

 ---

 ## Features

+- 🔄 **Dual-Mode Support** - Choose between Jetstream (JSON) or Firehose (CBOR/CAR) based on your needs
-- 🔌 **WebSocket Connection** - Connect to AT Protocol Jetstream with automatic reconnection
+- 🔌 **WebSocket Connection** - Connect to AT Protocol with automatic reconnection and exponential backoff
 - 🎯 **Signal-based Architecture** - Clean, testable event handlers (avoiding Laravel's "listener" naming collision)
 - ⭐ **Wildcard Collection Filtering** - Match multiple collections with patterns like `app.bsky.feed.*`
+- 🏗️ **AppView Ready** - Full support for custom collections and building AT Protocol AppViews
 - 💾 **Cursor Management** - Resume from last position after disconnections (Database, Redis, or File storage)
 - ⚡ **Queue Integration** - Process events asynchronously with Laravel queues
 - 🔍 **Auto-Discovery** - Automatically find and register Signals in `app/Signals`